-Measure: The count of the total number of children with serious emotional disturbance served through community mental health centers and other nonprofit providers of services to children with serious emotional disturbance (28,500) PI Data FY 2006 FY 2007 FY 2008 FY 2009 FY 2010 Table C2.1 (Actual) (Actual) Actual Target Target SED Served 29,531 28,939 29,269 21,000 28,500 Source(s) of.
+Measure: The count of the total number of children with serious emotional disturbance served through community mental health centers and other nonprofit providers of services to children with serious emotional disturbance (28,500) PI Data FY 2007 FY 2008 FY 2009 FY 2010 FY 2011 Table C2.1 Actual Actual Actual Target Target SED Served 28,939 29,269 30,199 28,500 28,500 Source(s) of.

 Information: Annual State Plan survey; community mental health service provider data.
 Special Issues: Targets are based on trends in utilization data over time.
 The DMH is continuing to implement a multi-year project, with support from the CMHS Data Infrastructure Grant (DIG) Quality Improvement Project, to implement a central depository for data and to improve the integrity of data submitted from the public mental health system.
-As this system continues to be implemented within the FY 2009-2010 time period, downward adjustments in targets and numbers served are anticipated, since issues of potential duplication across service providers in the current reporting system will be addressed.
+As this system continues to be implemented, downward adjustments in targets and numbers served are anticipated, since issues of potential duplication across service providers in the current reporting system will be addressed.

-Significance: This objective provides an estimate of the service capacity of the public community mental health system to provide services to children with serious emotional disturbance in FY 2010, the priority population served by the DMH Division of Children and Youth Services and the population eligible for services funded by the CMHS Block Grant.
+Significance: This objective provides an estimate of the service capacity of the public community mental health system to provide services to children with serious emotional disturbance, the priority population served by the DMH Division of Children and Youth Services and the population eligible for services funded by the CMHS Block Grant.